zicoz18/local-subnet-development-tutorial/README.md

 >If you have ran the installation command at `$HOME` directory. `<path-of-avalanche-bin-directory>` would be `${HOME}/bin`

-//TODO: Step 1 için karşılaşılan error'leri çözebilmesi için step1 trouble shooting diye section'a linkle
 ## Step 2: Create the subnet

 To create the subnet, run:
 ```
 avalanche subnet create <subnetName>
 ```
-// TODO: Bunun içindeki command'leri daha görünebilir hale gelitr
->If you are getting an error, that might be because you have already created a subnet with the same name.
-To check if that is the case, you can run `avalanche subnet list` which would list the subnets you have.
-If you have a subnet with the same name, you can try to create with a different name, delete the existing subnet by running `avalanche subnet delete <subnetName>` or overwrite the existing one by running `avalanche subnet create <subnetName> --force`

 When you run this command you will be walked through the customization of the subnet.
-You can learn more about the configuration details at [Subnet Customization Options](###Subnet-Custimization-Options) section.
+You can learn more about the configuration details at [Customize the Subnet](###Customize-the-Subnet) section.

-//TODO: Parametreleri highlight2la
 Example walk through:
-* Choose your VM: SubnetEVM
+* `Choose your VM`: SubnetEVM
-* ChainId: 676767
+* `ChainId`: 676767
-* How would you like to set the fees: Low disk use...
+* `How would you like to set the fees`: Low disk use...
-* How would you like to distribute the funds: Airdrop 1 million tokens to the default address
+* `How would you like to distribute the funds`: Airdrop 1 million tokens to the default address
-* Would you like to add a precompile to modify the EVM: No
+* `Would you like to add a precompile to modify the EVM`: No

-You have successfully created the [genesis](https://docs.avax.network/subnets/customize-a-subnet#genesis) file of your subnet.
+You have successfully created the genesis file for your subnet.
+You can read more about genesis [here](https://docs.avax.network/subnets/customize-a-subnet#genesis).

-To see details run:
+To see details about the subnet, run:
 ````
 avalanche subnet describe <subnetName>
 ````